-I am hopeful that this blog serves as a digital commonplace book and becomes a way to further my own thinking about a variety of topics related to strategy and evaluation- particularly in community- and education-based programming.
+I am hopeful that this blog serves as a digital commonplace book (how-to info here) and becomes a way to further my own thinking about a variety of topics related to strategy and evaluation- particularly in community- and education-based programming.
 I’m particularly interested in the learning that evolves when we explore what lies at the intersection of strategy and evaluation.
 While this public archive is more for my own use in the future, I’m also hopeful that over time, others might find something valuable, and maybe contribute a thought, caution, rebuttal, resource, or useful other.

 Why the name?

 TangentMinds is a bit of an offshoot that stems back to a time earlier in my career as a middle and high school math teacher.
 I became increasingly intrigued by the divergent thinking that occurred inside of my mathematics classroom when students were given opportunities to talk about their mathematical thinking.
 Unpacking student voice at the time provided clues about what students understood about mathematics and the contexts in which mathematics could serve.
 These qualitative data richly supplemented any quantitative assessment data being collected at the time and, quite likely, served as my initial foray into mixed methods data collection and analysis.
 At any rate, “tangent minds” acknowledges all the ways in which our knowledge, attitudes/beliefs, and practices/behaviors are connected.

 Who am I?